 ELECTION is Payne’s more mainstream outing (it’s produced by MTV) and in it he skewers everyone and anyone in the high school social order he can get his camera on.
 The film is based on a novel, so I don’t know how much genius of the script (co-written by Payne) comes from the source material or is original.
 But Payne is excruciatingly attentive to detail and exactingly consistent in the development his characters’ behavior.

 And like CITIZEN RUTH, ELECTION is deliciously morally ambiguous.
 I am absolutely convinced that Matthew Broderick, playing a high school civics teacher who convinces a brainless jock to run for School President against a high-strung overachiever, who seems to be the hero of the film is actually the movie’s villain.
-Reese Witherspoon, who plays the overachiever, is so goddamn annoying you pray someone strangles her and gets the whole thing over with.
+Reese Witherspoon, who plays the overachiever, is so annoying you wish someone strangles her and gets the whole thing over with.
 But in reality she’s an innocent victim persecuted by the vindictive Broderick who absolutely gets what’s coming to him.